 Why a mudguard for your mountain bike?

 As mountain bikers we are not averse to a little mud.
-However, it is less pleasant if it obstructs our view or makes our MTB clothing soaking wet, while we have yet to start the route.
+However, it is less pleasant if it obstructs our view or makes our mountain bike clothes soaking wet, while we have yet to start the route.
 There is a simple solution: mudguards!
 A mountain bike mudguard is often a lot more compact than normal mudguards and can be easily assembled and disassembled.
 Broadly speaking, a mudguard provides the following benefits: